RISC-KC/basic_rv32s/guidelines/development_log.md

 - Address mapping between memory and cache has three styles: Direct-Mapped, Fully-Associative, and Set-Associative.
 ChoiCube84 must also consider this carefully—this is logic work.

 1. On a cache miss, MemCon converts the address for Memory, forwards it, receives the returned data, and passes it to ID (Instruction Decoder).
-(Possibly could bypass MemCon, but…)
+(Possibly could bypass MemCon, but...)

 2. Because we must also update the cache with (1), MemCon supplies the computed cache address and the data to store.
 Do we assert write-enable here as well?
 How exactly does MemCon compute that address?